Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Additional Details on Real-World Dataset Experiments

+\paragraph{Ridge readout.} On top of the encoder, \modelname{} uses a differentiable affine ridge readout following R2-D2-style closed-form solvers~\citep{bertinetto2018meta}.
+We augment the support embeddings with a constant feature, yielding a task-specific intercept.
+When regularized, this intercept is softly shrunk toward zero but is still estimated from the support set, unlike prototype classifiers whose decision boundaries remain origin-anchored.
+The readout solves the bias-augmented ridge problem in Eq.~\ref{eq:ridge-dual} in dual Woodbury form~\citep{petersen2008matrix}, allowing end-to-end gradient flow without inner-loop optimization.
+A learnable temperature scalar is applied to the ridge logits before the meta-outer-loop cross-entropy, which keeps the softmax well-conditioned despite squared-loss-fitted logits lying near $[0,1]$.

+\paragraph{Episode construction and optimization.} Episodes use variable support sizes $k \in [8,32]$ and query sizes $q \in [16,64]$ per class, with up to 64 classes.
+We use ridge regularization $\lambda=10$ and label smoothing of $0.1$.
+Training runs for 10{,}000 episodic steps with AdamW, learning rate $3{\times}10^{-4}$, weight decay $10^{-4}$, cosine annealing, and gradient clipping at norm 1.0. \modelname{}++ uses the same architecture but samples three episodes per step, one from each task family, following~\citep{yang2022efficient}.

+\paragraph{Task-specific details.} For LP episodes, positive examples are true edges and negatives are sampled uniformly at random from a fixed pool of non-edges within the same graph, using a 1:1 ratio in both support and query sets.
+Edge embeddings are formed by the Hadamard product of endpoint node embeddings.
+Positive support and query edges are masked from $A$ before the SVD and hop propagations, ensuring that the encoder does not receive the label as input.
+For GC, graph-level embeddings are obtained by mean-pooling node representations.

+\paragraph{Compute and downstream evaluation.} All experiments are run on a single NVIDIA RTX A6000 GPU with 48GB memory. \modelname{} trains in approximately 0.4 GPU-hours, while \modelname{}++ trains in 1.28 GPU-hours.
+Baseline training costs range from 11 GPU-hours for AnyGraph to more than 41 GPU-hours for GraphCL.
+For fair comparison, all methods are evaluated with identical frozen-embedding downstream protocols: prototypes and logistic regression for NC/GC, and dot-product scoring for LP.

 \paragraph{Few-shot evaluation protocol.} For NC and GC, we construct $k$-shot episodes by sampling $k$ support examples per class; when a class has fewer than $k$ labeled examples (notably at $k=512$ on datasets with small per-class label counts), support examples are drawn with replacement.
 A fixed number of query examples per class is used across all $k$ values, since query predictions are independent and the query count does not affect the trained model's decision rule.
-For LP, we report Hits@1000 by sampling 1000 negative non-edges for each test positive edge, ranking the positive against the 1000 negatives, and reporting the fraction of test positives whose rank lands in the top 1000.
+For LP, we report Hits@1000 in the standard information-retrieval sense: for each test positive edge, we rank it against the candidate-negative pool and report the fraction of test positives whose rank is at most 1000.
 On GC benchmarks based on TUDatasets (e.g., MUTAG with 188 graphs), reported numbers average across 3 random seeds, each using a fresh random train/test split.